Han Cheng Fong

-Han Cheng Fong (born February 1942) is a real estate developer, businessman and former Singaporean civil servant.
+Han Cheng Fong (Note: Chinese: see Chinese name and romanisations) (born February 1942) is a real estate developer, businessman and former Singaporean civil servant.
 Han was known as the youngest chairman of the Central Provident Fund, where he served from 1979 to 1980.
 Han also served as chairman of Raffles Holdings, Scotts Holdings, and the Times Publishing Group.
 He was as director of Sembawang Shipyard (1977 to 1985), (Note: Part of SembCorp Marine, listed on the Singapore Exchange as .) the Singapore Land Transport Authority (1995 to 1997), and the healthcare business, Parkway Pantai (1997 to 2000).

 Early life and education

-On 2 February 1942, Han was born in a Hainanese family.
+On 2 February 1942, Han Cheng Fong was born in a Hainanese family.
 He had four brothers and two sisters.
 Han received his early education at Victoria School.
 In January 1965, under a State Scholarship, Han graduated from the University of Singapore, obtaining a Bachelor of Science in physics.
 In September 1966, Han was awarded a Commonwealth Scholarship to study at the University of Birmingham.
 Han graduated in 1969 with a Master of Science and Doctor of Philosophy in theoretical physics.
 In March 1973, Han obtained a diploma in business administration from the University of Singapore.